HS-High-Science/HSPS-Handbook/Handbook/Section 1 - Rules/Rules.md

 ### Rule 4: Act Professional.
 Members of HSPS must show a high level of professionalism while on-duty.
 This means you are not allowed to:
 - Make unnecessary comments outside of team chat
+- Talk to members of the Chaos Forces team in the global chat
 - Dance in public areas
 - Show any immaturity in public areas
 - When off duty, you must maintain the professional standards that been set, to keep an example.
 This means, you don't have to use grammar, just don't be stupid.